Most people have no idea what claims adjusters do.

 What does this mean for those considering a career as an adjuster?

-Would it be a right fit?
+Would it be the right fit?

 What do claims adjusters even do on a typical day?